chrisbodger/veincam2019/Administration/Project/CONOPS.md

 ---

 ## Resources
-The [Bill of Materials](#bill-of-materials) (BOM) outlines the current components of the device and their respective costs.
+The [Bill of Materials](/Hardware/Estimated%20Financials.xlsx) (BoM) outlines the current components of the device and their respective costs.
 The BOM will be regualrly updated as the choice of hardware is more refined as the project contiunues.
-The BOM will also be used to show what the procurement and research the team has arranged for component pricing with potential suppliers.
+The BoM will also be used to show what the procurement and research the team has arranged for component pricing with potential suppliers.

 ### Tools
 With the potential to continue development with componentry, the tools likely to be used throughout this project include: